ENGLAND / NORTHERN IRELAND / SCOTLAND / WALES

 WALES – HISTORIC ENVIRONMENT CADW

-Gwilym Hughes was appointed as Cadw’s Chief Inspector of Ancient Monuments and Historic Buildings for Wales in May 2007, becoming Assistant Director (Historic Environment) in 2011.
+Kathryn Roberts was appointed as Cadw’s chief inspector of Ancient Monuments and Historic Buildings for Wales.

 Permanent Secretariat - secretariat@ehhf.eu - Place Saint-Géry 23, 1000 Brussels